List of digital television deployments by country: India

-In India there are over 600 satellite television channels that are being broadcast as of 2012.
-India has adopted DVB-T system for digital television in July 1999.
-The first DVB-T transmission was started on 26 January 2003 in the four major metropolitan cities by Doordarshan.
-Currently the terrestrial transmission is available in both digital and analog formats.
-The Cable Digitalisation Act mandates all cable television networks to turn off analogue transmission and switch to digital transmission by 31 March 2015.
-The digital transition is planned over four phases in the country.
+As of 2012, India had over 600 satellite television channels.
+The country adopted the DVB-T system for digital terrestrial broadcasting in July 1999.
+Doordarshan began DVB-T transmissions on 26 January 2003 in the four major metropolitan cities.
+Terrestrial broadcasts are currently available in both analog and digital formats.
+Under the Cable Digitalisation Act, all cable networks were required to switch from analog to digital transmission by 31 March 2015, with the transition completed in four phases.